 and then cd into the directory build/lib.your.platform to call strip on any .so file you find there.
 This reduces the size of the binary distribution considerably.
 Then, from the package root directory, call

 This will quickly package the pre-built packages into an egg file and drop it into the dist directory.

 Apple regularly ships new system releases with horribly outdated system libraries.
-This is specifically the case for libxml2 and libxslt, where the system provided versions are too old to even build lxml for a long time.
+This is specifically the case for libxml2 and libxslt, where the system provided versions used to be too old to even build lxml for a long time.